BobRandomNumber/ComfyUI-DiaTest/README.md

 ### Dia 1.6b Loader (`DiaLoader`)

 Loads the Dia-1.6B TTS model from a local `.safetensors` file located in your `diffusion_models` directory.
 Loads the model weights and the required DAC codec onto the GPU.
+Caches the loaded model to speed up subsequent runs with the same checkpoint.

 **Inputs:**